maxitect/digit-classifier/README.md

 # Digit Classifier

 A simple digit recogniser trained on the MNIST dataset.
-This project implements a three-tier architecture consisting of a Model Service, a Web App, and a Database, as outlined in our ADR.
+This project implements a three-tier architecture consisting of a Model Service, a Web App, and a Database, as outlined in the [ADR](ADR.md).

 ## Project Overview